-For the Stop box, structural measures comprising stiffness of the vertical support, propping arrangements and excavation phasing will be employed to maintain ground movements within manageable limits.
-Ground treatment may also be employed to manage ground water inflows at the interface between rock and the softer overlying ground.
+For the Stop boxes and cut and cover running tunnels structural measures comprising stiffness of the vertical support, propping arrangements and excavation phasing will be employed to maintain ground movements within manageable limits.

-In the permanent condition the tunnels and Airport Stop are designed as undrained structures thereby preventing ground water drawdown and the potential for long-term consolidation settlement.
-For the SEM tunnels this will be achieved by placing an insitu concrete lining with a waterproof membrane, while the TBM constructed tunnel will have a single segmental tunnel lining that will be watertight.
+In the permanent condition the tunnels stops are designed as undrained structures thereby preventing ground water drawdown and the potential for long-term consolidation settlement.

-- (e) Instrumentation and Monitoring
+(e) Instrumentation and monitoring

-A comprehensive instrumentation and

-monitoring regime will be implemented

-to monitor ground displacements and the

-deformation of structures.
-Measurements can

-be taken at the surface or indirectly from sub surface installations.
-Instrumentation that may

-be employed includes:
+A comprehensive instrumentation and monitoring regime shall be implemented to monitor ground displacements and the deformation of structures.
+Measurements can be taken at the surface or indirectly from subsurface installations.
+Instrumentation that may be employed includes:

 - Optical/electronic surveying methods;

 - Portable displacement gauges;

 - Single point monuments;

 - Vertical pipe settlement gauges;

 - Remote settlement gauges;

 - Heave gauges;

 - Inclinometers and electrolevels;

 - Borehole extensometers;

 - Soil strain gauges;

-- Tunnel convergence;

 - Piezometers;

 - Load cells and strain gauges.